Social Media Tips: How To Stop Liking Someone When You Are In A Relationship

 When people develop feelings for someone, it’s often because they spend a lot of time together.
 Limit your interactions with this person as best as possible, and refrain from sending messages or engaging with them on social media.
 If you cannot find the emotional and mental resolve to avoid them, it may be hard to resist sexual advances should they arise.
 Cultivating an attitude of restraint to stop liking someone you don’t want to usually involves finding ways to stop talking to them.
 You don’t necessarily have to be hostile or rude in your approach.
 Still, set emotional and personal boundaries that firmly establish certain gestures or remarks from them will no longer be tolerated by you.

-Dating your partner is one of the best ways to neutralize your feelings for someone else.
+Dating your partner may be one of the best ways to neutralize your feelings for someone else.
 You can arrange a surprise romantic dinner, go to a concert, go to a sporting event—whatever you enjoy doing together.
 Find creative ways to spend time alone with your partner and rekindle your romance.
-According to a 2017 study published by Harvard University, investing in your relationship goes a long way toward improving your health.
+According to a 2017 study published by Harvard University, investing in your relationship can go a long way toward improving your health.

 Make your partner the priority in your mind.
-The more quality time you spend in your partner's company, the less opportunity you will have to fantasize about the other person.
+The more quality time you spend in your partner's company, the less you might find yourself fantasizing or seeking something else.
 Keep your phone away if it causes a distraction or impedes your ability to have meaningful conversations with them during these moments.
 Treat these bonding sessions as a way to renew your commitment and let their affection remind you why you need to hold on to them.

 1. Put an end to thinking about the other person